Snaacky/thewiki/docs/tutorials/mpv.md

 Distributions usually package outdated, unmaintained, and/or unsupported versions of mpv.
 We recommend using mpv-build or third-party packages instead.
 !!!

-==- Option #2: 🔧 Installing mpv with unofficial packages
+==- 🔧 Installing mpv with unofficial packages

 The following packages are not maintained by official mpv developers: